dame-time/UserAssistedSphereMeshEditor/README.md

 ---

-For more details about our research, please refer to our paper: (https://diglib.eg.org/handle/10.2312/stag20231303)[User-assisted Sphere-mesh Construction]
+For more details about our research, please refer to our paper: [User-assisted Sphere-mesh Construction](https://diglib.eg.org/handle/10.2312/stag20231303)